 The brain has the ability to alter in structure in response to experiences, as has been shown by research into war veterans who acquire new skills to compensate for those lost as a result of injury or trauma.
 Although the mechanism for these positive changes in the brain is unclear, the important thing is to take advantage of these opportunities.
 So, even if you don’t think you are particularly creative, have a go and you may well be surprised.

 The range of activities as therapies is wide, some of the most popular being:

 - art – including painting, sculpting and drawing

-- music – listening to music or playing an instrument or singing, either independently or in a group
+- music – listening to music, playing an instrument or singing, either independently or in a group

 - dance - usually in a group exploring a variety of different styles, particularly those that most stimulate and engage participants